Best Air Purifiers for Asthma (2026)

 Noise: 29 dB on the lowest setting (quieter than a whisper), scaling to 59 dB on maximum.
 For overnight bedroom use, speeds 1-3 are effectively inaudible.

-Downsides: The $899 price point puts it out of reach for many households.
-No smart features, Wi-Fi, or app.
+Downsides: The $1,199 price point puts it out of reach for many households.
+Smart control is limited to IQAir's AirVisual app, with no Alexa or Google Assistant support.
 At 35 lbs, it stays where you put it.
 Filter replacements cost $120 per year on average, though each filter stage lasts 1-2 years.
 The design is functional, not decorative.

 Who should buy this: Asthma patients whose symptoms are poorly controlled despite medication, anyone with severe or brittle asthma, households where a family member has asthma plus chemical sensitivities, and anyone who wants the highest-performing residential air purifier available.